PrometheanDissident/prometheandissident.github.io/pages/crime.md

 Contrary to the assertions of many, who suggest that communities are being overpoliced, the evidence suggests that if anything, communities for the most part are underpoliced in terms of the returns on investment that policing has.
 Attempts to "defund the police", while oftentimes good-intentioned, are nonetheless ill-informed.
 Police station closures in London between 2010 and 2016 as a consequence of austerity led to an 11 percent increase in violent crimes<ref>https://cepr.org/voxeu/columns/policing-budget-understanding-impacts-austerity-cuts-crime-police-effectiveness-and</ref>.
 Defunding the police does not work.

+### Use of Body Cameras

+A systematic review and meta-analysis found that body-worn cameras showed no consistent or statistically significant effects in general.
+Research does not necessarily support notions that police body-worn cameras improve officer safety, increase evidence quality, reduce civilian complaints, or reduce agency liability<ref>https://nij.ojp.gov/topics/articles/research-body-worn-cameras-and-law-enforcement</ref>.
+However, the context matters significantly.
+When officers have the discretion to turn cameras on and off during their shift, some evidence suggests that officers’ use of force increased, while when they leave the camera rolling for the entire shift, use of force decreased<ref>https://www.rand.org/news/press/2016/05/17.html</ref>.
+Another meta-analysis found a 9.6% decrease in police use of force from wearing body-worn cameras.
+It also found a 16.9% reduction in complaints against police<ref>https://urbanlabs.uchicago.edu/attachments/fa10fa8358f9a374192f2360e0cf620dd4fcb523/store/5959e869f443a4b4feb02bb33edcc63e12308bcb279b0b3d08d673c23a27/Williams+et+al_Body-Worn+Cameras_03_25.pdf</ref>.
+Some evidence also suggests that body-worn cameras reduce fear of the police from both black and non-black individuals<ref>https://www.researchgate.net/publication/356235878_Body-worn_cameras_lawful_police_stops_and_NYPD_officer_compliance_A_cluster_randomized_controlled_trial</ref>.
+Due to the second aforementioned meta-analysis finding benefits from body-worn cameras, they found a cost-benefit ratio of body-worn cameras of 4.95<ref>https://urbanlabs.uchicago.edu/attachments/fa10fa8358f9a374192f2360e0cf620dd4fcb523/store/5959e869f443a4b4feb02bb33edcc63e12308bcb279b0b3d08d673c23a27/Williams+et+al_Body-Worn+Cameras_03_25.pdf</ref>.

+I am not of the belief that police use of force is racially biased (see [Unfair Bias as a Factor in Disparities: Criminal](https://prometheandissident.github.io/race/#criminal)), but this does not necessarily mean that there can't be excessive use of police force in many circumstances.
+It appears that body cameras, when mandated to be on at all times, can potentially have marginal effects on police use of force.
+However, it's not clear whether this is a decline in use of force from an unacceptably high level, or a decline from an acceptable level, therefore meaning that police are using less force than they should.
+In order to properly assess this issue, effects of body cameras on crime would need to be ascertained.

+### The Use of Welfare Checks

+Another issue which has become a subject of hot debate in recent years is welfare checks.
+Many people who have the false assumption that police are racially biased want to remove police involvement in as many areas of life as possible.
+One area is welfare checks.
+Regardless of whether the impetus for examining this issue was based on false assumptions, it is interesting to look at, and it may still be better to not have police involved in welfare checks if they are worse at responding to them irrespective of racial bias.

+Welfare checks when done generally do not involve suspected crime, but rather mental health, substance use, or medical crises.
+In most cases, police are the default first responders to welfare checks.
+There are many concerns with police doing welfare checks, including that they can make individuals resistant to treatment by disrupting treatment plans or negatively impacting trust between doctors, therapists and their patients.
+Knowing that police will respond to their calls may make family and friends less willing to call for welfare checks.
+Furthermore, there is no evidence to suggest that sending the police to conduct welfare checks is effective in reducing harmful outcomes such as preventing suicide<ref>https://www.safetyreimagined.org/papers/welfare-checks</ref>.

+Police are rarely trained to address the human, medical or social conditions that prompt welfare checks, and in some cases by entering a private space without warning they can precipitate violent confrontation, injury or death.
+Between 2019 and 2021, there were at least 178 instances in which officers shot and killed an individual they were called upon to assist<ref>https://www.safetyreimagined.org/papers/welfare-checks</ref>.

+One way to improve police responses to welfare checks, especially when it’s necessary in cases which involve weapons or threats of violence, is to offer Crisis Intervention Team (CIT) training<ref>https://www.safetyreimagined.org/papers/welfare-checks</ref>.
+Co-response which involves pairing police with mental health clinicians may have improved outcomes compared to police-only models<ref>https://pubmed.ncbi.nlm.nih.gov/35103364/</ref>.
+Some responses to welfare checks may not require any police intervention at all.
+A 2020 review of 911 calls in 8 major cities found that up to 68% of calls could be handled without sending an armed officer<ref>https://www.themarshallproject.org/2024/07/25/police-mental-health-alternative-911</ref>.

+Thus, it looks like there may be some validity in not having police do welfare checks.
+Not having as many police do them would free up their resources to help deal with crime more generally, and would potentially reduce the risk of violent incidents occurring when welfare checks are conducted.

 ## On Higher-Order Causes of Crime

 ## On Punishing Crime